MeteALANLI/lambda-starter/README.md

 # lambda-starter

 github action is not working properly.
-Just change it to your settings
+Just change it from your settings